 Natural Areas Management's Responsibilities

-Unfortunately, South Florida's hospitable environment has also favored the invasion of a number of introduced species – both plant and animal.
+Unfortunately, South Florida's hospitable environment has also favored the colonization of a number of exotic plant species.
 Over the last century, humans have introduced hundreds of plant species from all parts of the world to South Florida.
-Most have caused no significant problems, but some have escaped into the wild and have caused severe damage to natural systems.
+Most have caused no significant problems, but some have escaped into the wild and have cause severe damage to natural systems.
 In a natural area, these invasive non-native plants compete for limited resources such as space, light and nutrients.
 With few or no natural enemies to control their growth, some species are capable of completely displacing native habitats.
-Introduced insects, reptiles, birds and mammals cause significant nuisance and harm to the natural environment and residents.
+Examples of these include the Melaleuca tree, Brazilian Pepper, Australian Pine, and Old World climbing fern.

 The quality of our preserves, programs and services have been recognized with the NRPA National Gold Medal Award and the Florida Governor's Sterling Award for excellence in management and operations.
 We are one of the most unique and diverse park and recreation systems in the world, and positively impact the community's health, environment, social well-being, and economic prosperity daily.